Functions in Javascript (Declaration, Expression, Arrow)

 --

-Frontend developer with master’s degrees in Computer Science and Politics.
+Software engineer with master’s degrees in Computer Science and Politics.
 Passionate about animals, software accessibility and UI/UX design.